NSAPH-Projects/concurrence-climate-hazards/README.md

 ### Definitions:

-- **Heat Day**: A day is categorized as a heat day when the average daily temperature surpasses the 95th percentile of the summer months (June, July, August, September) for that specific location across all time.
+- **Heat Day**: A day is categorized as a heat day when the average daily temperature surpasses the 95th percentile of the summer months (June, July, August, September) for that specific location across all time and it is greater than 90F.
 It can be denoted as 1 (occurred) or 0 (not occurred) for each day and place.
 - **Wildfire Day** and **Wildfire Smoke Days**: Days with wildfire and wildfire smoke respectively.
 - **Hotspot Day**: A day is defined as a hotspot day when two or more events (such as a heat day, wildfire day, and smoke PM day) co-occur.
 For a day to be categorized as a hotspot, the following conditions must be met:
   - Hotspot (denoted as HD for Heat Day, WF for Wildfire, and SM for Smoke PM): HD & WF & SM